zaproxy/community-scripts/RELEASING.md

 ## Localized Resources

-The resources that require localization (e.g. `Messages.properties`, help pages) are uploaded to the OWASP ZAP projects in [Crowdin](https://crowdin.com/) when the add-on is released, if required (for pre-translation) the resources can be uploaded manually at anytime by running the workflow [Crowdin Upload Files](https://github.com/zaproxy/community-scripts/actions/workflows/crowdin-upload-files.yml).
+The resources that require localization (e.g. `Messages.properties`, help pages) are uploaded to the ZAP projects in [Crowdin](https://crowdin.com/) when the add-on is released, if required (for pre-translation) the resources can be uploaded manually at anytime by running the workflow [Crowdin Upload Files](https://github.com/zaproxy/community-scripts/actions/workflows/crowdin-upload-files.yml).